 - Buy from a local farm or farmer’s markets.
 They are local, fresher, cheaper and taste better.
 Sometimes farmers grow organically but do not have the money to certify it as organic.
 So, even if they don’t grow certified organic produce, ask if they avoid chemicals.
 Also, ask to purchase misshapen produce (tastes the same and often with cheaper price tags).

-- Find a CSA (Community-Supported Agricultural) program and buy a share.
+- Find a CSA (Community-Supported Agricultural) program that is organic and buy a share.
+(Check out my tips for joining a CSA).

 - Buy in-season fruits and vegetables.
 These tend to be cheaper.
 Plus, you can always freeze and store some produce for the winter or off-season months.
 During the off-season, buy preserved organic foods in jars and cans if you can’t freeze.
 They are much cheaper than the hiked-up prices in the produce section.